 Every employer is required to have a COVID-19 Safety Plan.

-- Municipal Hall is open for limited hours and services under enhanced safety protocols.
+- Municipal Hall is open for business under enhanced safety protocols.

-- About half of our staff are working from home.
+- Approximately half of office staff are working from home.

 - Outside workers have altered their work practices to maintain physical distancing.